DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/index.rst

 Signals
 *******

-Adding signals to your layout can add an extra level of realism and interest, and of course can be used in a practical sense if reflected on mimic panels to indicate when trains can proceed.
+Adding signals to your layout can add an extra level of realism and interest, and can also be used in a practical sense if reflected on mimic panels to indicate when trains can proceed.

 |EX-CS| can control semaphore signals via servos and light (red, amber, green) signals with one, two, or three aspects.